sean-codes/cs-engine/README.md

 # CS-Engine
-An engine for building 2D games
+The engine for building 2D games

 # Setup
 The engine only requires the CSS and Javascript file.
-This is an example index.html on how I like to start.
+Here is a template for a basic project

     <!DOCTYPE html>
     <html>